justinkemp10/react-portfolio/README.md

 ## Links

-Here is a link to the deployed Heroku app: [React Portfolio](https://tech-blog-app321.herokuapp.com/)
+Here is a link to the deployed app: [React Portfolio](https://justinkemp10.github.io/react-portfolio/)

 Here is a link to the application repository: [React Portfolio GitHub Repo](https://github.com/justinkemp10/react-portfolio)